smaremanda/add-in-docs/how-to/format-tables-in-add-ins-for-excel.md

 #### Applying optional parameters

 In this release, only the  **Document.setSelectedDataAsync** and **TableBinding.setDataAsync** methods support writing data and setting formatting for tables in the same call using the _tableOptions_ and _cellFormat_ optional parameters.
-In the following examples, the `tableData` value passed to the first parameter of each method (the _data_ parameter) must be a[TableData](http://msdn.microsoft.com/en-us/library/2183ea52-5a40-4048-b9a4-7cd66bb0ad5d%28Office.15%29.aspx) object that contains the definition of the table and data to be written.
+In the following examples, the `tableData` value passed to the first parameter of each method (the _data_ parameter) must be a [TableData](http://msdn.microsoft.com/en-us/library/2183ea52-5a40-4048-b9a4-7cd66bb0ad5d%28Office.15%29.aspx) object that contains the definition of the table and data to be written.

  **Document.setSelectedDataAsync example**